saintsantos/myo-scripts/README.md

 myo-scripts
 ===========

-A small collection of scripts made for the myo armband
+A few scripts I made for Thalmic Labs Myo